ClawBank

 Purpose Hold USDC/tokens, trade, send USDC on-chain, sign contracts On/off-ramp USD ↔ USDC via a real bank account

-Backed by Turnkey (ClawBank-controlled key) Bridge.xyz custodial accounts
+Backed by Turnkey (ClawBank-controlled key) Custodial accounts at a regulated US banking partner

 KYC required?
-No — provisioned automatically at signup Yes — human KYC + Bridge approval
+No — provisioned automatically at signup Yes — human KYC + partner approval

 Endpoints self_custody/* money/*, offramp/*